taeyoungP/Weather_Dashboard/README.md

 ![Deleting searched history.](./Assets/images/delete_history.png)

-User can also delete their searched city history by clicking 'X' button next searched city name.
+User can also delete their searched city history by clicking 'X' button next to the searched city name.

 ![Webpage shows no result has been found.](./Assets/images/no_result.png)